5 Money Saving Tips for Young Adults

 1. Make a budget.
 You’ve heard it before.
 Creating and sticking to a budget is one of the best ways you can save money.
 Making a budget doesn’t mean you have to give up fun for the rest of your life.
 By creating a budget, you’ll be able to see where your money is going each month and allocate funds to saving, bills and entertainment.
 Try using MyMoney within online and mobile banking to get started.

 2. Don’t wait to save and invest.
 Saving and investing may seem like a challenge right now, but putting away just a few dollars a week can have a big impact.
 Use your budget to see how much money you can put into your savings account each month.
-And as for investing, if your employer offers a 401(k) account, U.S. News recommends contributing just 2% of your salary and increasing it as time goes on.
+And as for investing, if your employer offers a 401(k) account, U.S. News recommends deciding how much of your salary to contribute and increasing it as time goes on.

 3. Save one-third of your income.
 If you aren’t sure how much you should save, U.S. News also recommends saving one-third of your income if you can.
 By saving $1 out of every $3 you earn, you are making it easier on yourself to survive future financial difficulties, such as layoffs, car repairs, home repairs, and other surprise expenses.